en-research/RobustMAD/README.md

   <img src="figures/Fig_qualitative_examples.jpg" alt="examples" width="100%" />
 </div>

+## Acknowledgement
+We sincerely thank the authors of the [MVTec-AD](https://www.mvtec.com/company/research/datasets/mvtec-ad) and [VisA](https://github.com/amazon-science/spot-diff?tab=readme-ov-file#data-download) datasets for providing the image data, and the authors of [MMAD](https://github.com/jam-cc/MMAD/tree/main/dataset/MMAD) for the domain knowledge text.

+We sincerely thank the following individuals (listed alphabetically) for their valuable contributions with the human review of the RobustMAD questions and answers: Bohan Liu, Chengqi Liang, Hao Jia, Haoran Li, Jianan Li, Jizheng Wang, Kairan Zhou, Qing Gong, Yanwei Gu, and Yupeng Du.

+We also sincerely thank the following individuals (listed alphabetically) for their valuable contributions with the human validation of the GPT-5 LLM judge: Khattiya Pongsirijinda, Mengbing Liu, Sachith Dilhara Abeywickrama, Sithumi Kavindya Wickramasinghe, and Zhiqiang Cao.

 ## Citation
 If you found this work useful, please consider citing the following paper and giving this repository a ⭐:
 ```